liferay/liferay-docs/develop/tutorials/articles/110-portlets/20-lexicon/02-applying-lexicon-patterns-to-your-forms-navigation-and-search.markdown

 **Note:** The `markupView="lexicon"` attribute ensures that the Lexicon markup is used for the UI components, rather than the standard markup.
-This attribute tells the app to use the `lexicon` folder for the taglib to render the HTML, rather than the default pages.
-For example, using `<aui:fieldset markupView="lexicon" />` tells your app to render the HTML with `/portal/portal-web/docroot/html/taglib/aui/fieldset/lexicon/`, instead of the `end.jsp` and `start.jsp` files found in `/portal/portal-web/docroot/html/taglib/aui/fieldset/`.
+This attribute tells the app to use the `lexicon` folder in the taglib to render the HTML, rather than the default rendering.
+For example, `<aui:fieldset markupView="lexicon" />` renders the HTML using `/portal/portal-web/docroot/html/taglib/aui/fieldset/lexicon/` instead of the `end.jsp` and `start.jsp` files in `/portal/portal-web/docroot/html/taglib/aui/fieldset/`.

 $$$